SytanSD/Sytan-SDXL-ComfyUI/README.md

 ## Prerequisites

 Before you can use this workflow, you need to have ComfyUI installed.
 If you haven't installed it yet, you can find it [here](https://github.com/comfyanonymous/ComfyUI).
+If you do have ComfyUI, please make sure to update it to ensure you have the new bug fixes that enable this workflow to run properly.

 ## Installation